jensvogt/awsmock/README.md

 ### Building AwsMock

 Building of the AwsMock executables is CMake based.
-Supported platforms are Linux, MacOS und Windows.
-Windows has some operating system based limitations.
+Supported platforms are Linux, MacOS and Windows

 ### Building on Linux